0xSooki/erc721-rarity-generator/CONTRIBUTING.md

     <img src="https://user-images.githubusercontent.com/63467479/190611518-b60d57af-711b-4b8b-9de5-eb2d51ddcb59.png" alt="Project Banner">
 </a>

-# Welcome to Hacktoberfest !!!
+# Welcome to Hacktoberfest

 Hello coders!
 We welcome everyone to join our quest and contribute in this web3 project.
 Also make sure to check out the [README](https://github.com/0xSooki/nft-rarity-generator#readme) to get a better understanding of this repo.

-### Also, get yourself free goodies after a successful pull/merge request!
+### Also, get yourself free goodies after a successful pull/merge request

 # What is Hacktoberfest?